The browser you are using is not supported. Please consider using a modern browser.

 In response to the growth of the refugee program, Krish O’Mara Vignarajah, President and CEO of Global Refuge, said:

 “We commend the Biden administration for its steadfast efforts to rebuild the U.S. Refugee Admissions Program.
-Resettling nearly 100,000 refugees, a figure equivalent to the three previous fiscal years combined, represents a milestone achievement signaling renewed U.S. humanitarian leadership.
+Resettling 100,000 refugees, a figure surpassing the three previous fiscal years combined, represents a milestone achievement signaling renewed U.S. humanitarian leadership.
 Thanks to this administration’s commitment, these families have found safety, hope, and a sense of belonging in communities that are eager to embrace them as neighbors, friends, congregants, and co-workers.”

 “Despite continued misinformation about refugees, these newcomers revitalize the fabric of our communities, address critical labor shortages, and contribute billions more in tax revenue than they ever receive in government assistance.
 They may arrive with little, but like every previous generation of those yearning to breathe free, refugees make our nation stronger than they found it.”